 “We have another slate of conditional license applications for recreational,” NJCRC Executive Director Jeff Brown said.

-He explained that 46 adult-use licenses were going to be approved, including 11 adult-use cannabis dispensaries.
+He explained 46 adult-use licenses were going to be approved.
+It included 11 adult-use cannabis dispensaries.

 “We’ve now gotten to our first slate of Class 5 retailers, and it’s just over 60 days… since we began accepting applications,” Brown said.